jt222ii/1dv608-Projekt/README.md

   PRIMARY KEY (`Username`)
 ) ENGINE=MyISAM DEFAULT CHARSET=latin1;

-4 - Enter the hostname, databasename, username and password in Settings.php.
+4 - Enter the hostname, databasename, username, password and salt in Settings.php.
 (Make sure that your user has full access to the database)

 5 - Run the application on your webserver